keysmet/keysmet-doc/api.md

 Alias: `fadecolor`

-Fade key from its current color for `ms` milliseconds.
+Fades key from its current color for `ms` milliseconds.
 Note that this is not a blocking function.

 ```lua
 fadeColor(1, 0xff0000, 500)